duncan/dev/public/remote/companies/spotify-choose-your-own-country.md

 type: link
 emoji: 🧑‍💻
 title: Spotify goes Work From Anywhere (WFA)
-description: Spotify joins the remote work movement that’s sweeping the tech industry.
+description: Spotify joins the remote work from anywhere movement that’s sweeping through the tech industry.
+There’s not a better time for it.
 ---

 The distributed remote work movement keeps getting traction, this time with [Spotify joining the chorus allowing their employees to choose their geographic location][link]: